The Hunt For Community in the US: Bands and Hands — A Simultaneous Celebration of Boxing and Music

 I followed Free into the bar, we sat at the bar near the stage area.
 He’d offered me a beer, but I declined.

 “I’m really big on, you know, growing my own food.
-I kind of like making my own clothes here and there too, I haven’t in some time, but I guess that kind of plays into both the creative hobby aspect and the sustainability aspect.”
+I kind of like making my own clothes here and there too, I haven’t in some time, but I guess that kind of plays into both the creative hobby aspects and the sustainability aspect.”
 He said.

 “Alright cool, cool, alright, so I guess it’s just kind of what I asked before, I mean, what made you want to come up and start all of this up?”
 I had asked.